 Tuesday, Wednesday, Thursday and Friday (Closed)

-Visiting hours are from 8:30 AM to 2:30 PM.
-Entry into the Visiting Room is not permitted between the hours of 10:30 AM and 12:00 Noon, or
+Visiting hours are from 8:00 AM to 2:30 PM.
+Visitors may not arrive at the institution before 7:30 a.m.
+Entry into the Visiting Room is not permitted between the hours of 10:30 AM and 12:00

 visiting application to be sent to the visitor.
 A thorough background check must be completed before a decision can be made.
 The capacity